ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 {: .bash}

 > ## Using multiple cores
-> Try running the hello world program with different numbers of threads.
+> Try running the "hello" program with different numbers of threads.
 > - Can you use more threads than the cores on the machine?
 > You can use *nproc* command to find out how many cores are on the machine.
 {: .challenge}